charleybolton/sparta-infrastructure-as-code/ansible/README.md

 - If one playbook fails, Ansible stops execution and does not run the remaining playbooks.
 - This behaviour ensures that dependent stages do not proceed when previous configurations are incomplete or unsuccessful.
 - The behaviour can be overridden with options such as ignore_errors: true or conditional includes, although this is not recommended for provisioning workflows.

+json lock file needed for npm install so cant do a clean install without it